MilesHunter/034GameJam/READMEFORAGENT.md

      - `allocatableBallCount`
      - `stickCount` (generic count if Backpack not present)
      - `availableStickLengths` (list of unlocked stick lengths).
+   - `initialStickLengths` (serialized int array) provides initial unlocked stick lengths when the list is empty.
-   - Interop with optional `Backpack` (see below): when present, per-length stick counts & ball counts are synchronized.
+   - Interop with optional `Backpack`: when present, per-length stick counts & ball counts are synchronized.
    - Auto-refresh sticks: if `autoRefreshSticks` is true, periodically `AddGenericSticks(1)`.
    - `ReturnStick()` / `ReturnAllocatableBall()` are used when deleting placed items.

 4. **Spawning sticks & balls**

+   - **Stick spawning (now prefab-driven per length)**
+     - `GameManager` exposes a serialized array `StickPrefabConfig[] stickPrefabs`, each entry `{ length, Stick prefab }`.
+     - `availableStickLengths` / `initialStickLengths` drive which stick lengths exist in gameplay and in the radial menu.
      - `SpawnStick(Ball anchorBall, int length)`:
        - Consumes a generic stick (`TryConsumeGenericStick`) and, if Backpack exists, a stick of that length.
-     - Creates a new GameObject with:
+       - Looks up a prefab via `GetStickPrefabForLength(length)`:
-       - `SpriteRenderer` (rectangle sprite from `MakeRectSprite`)
+         - If found → instantiates that prefab at the anchor ball position and calls `Stick.StartPlacement(anchorBall)`.
+         - If not found → falls back to a code-generated stick (runtime-created GameObject, SpriteRenderer, BoxCollider2D, Rigidbody2D, Stick + EndA/EndB).
+     - `TryWithdrawStick(int length, Vector2 spawnPos, out Stick stick)`:
+       - Uses the same `GetStickPrefabForLength` lookup; warehouse-spawned sticks are also prefab-based when possible.

-       - `BoxCollider2D`, `Rigidbody2D`
+   - **Ball spawning**
-       - `Stick` component (with `rb` set)
-       - Children `EndA`, `EndB` transforms
-     - Calls `stick.Initialize(...)` and `stick.StartPlacement(anchorBall)`, then returns the `Stick` in placement mode.

      - `SpawnAllocatableBall(Stick stick)` / `TryInstallBallOnStickFreeEnd(Stick stick)`:
        - Both create `AllocatableBall` instances near a stick free end, consuming `allocatableBallCount`.
+       - If `allocatableBallPrefab` is set, they instantiate this prefab; otherwise they use a simple code-generated circular ball.
        - `TryInstallBallOnStickFreeEnd` also attaches the ball to the stick’s free end.

-   - Auto-ball helpers (currently used by debug/editor utilities):
+     - Auto-ball helpers:
-     - `TryAttachStickFreeEndsToExistingConnections`, `AutoSpawnBallOnStickFreeEnd` and static helpers `TryAttachFreeEndToNearbyBall` / `TryAttachFreeEndToNearbyStickEnd`.
+       - `TryAttachStickFreeEndsToExistingConnections`, `AutoSpawnBallOnStickFreeEnd` and static helpers `TryAttachFreeEndToNearbyBall` / `TryAttachFreeEndToNearbyStickEnd` attempt to connect free ends to existing balls or create bridging balls.

 5. **Warehouse system**
-   - `stickWarehouse` (Dictionary<int length, int count>) for storing sticks of specific lengths.
+   - `stickWarehouse` (`Dictionary<int length, int count>`) stores sticks of specific lengths.
    - `StoreStick(Stick stick)` stores free (not fully connected) sticks back into warehouse and returns them to inventory.
-   - `TryWithdrawStick(int length, Vector2 spawnPos, out Stick stick)` spawns a physics stick in-world using the same pattern as `SpawnStick`, but not in placement mode.
+   - `TryWithdrawStick(int length, Vector2 spawnPos, out Stick stick)` spawns a physics stick in-world (prefab-based when configured).
    - `GetWarehouseSnapshot()` exposes current warehouse content for UI.

 6. **Procedural sprites**